 Raw Cacao / Dark Chocolate – 1T of raw cacao powder has just 2 grams of net carbs and 0 sugar, and it also provides protein, iron, and calcium.
 2T of Sunspire Organic Chocolate Chips have 6 grams of net carbs and 5 grams of sugar.

 Popcorn – Pop your own and add a mix of butter and coconut oil over the top, or try some nutritional yeast for a “cheesy” flavor.
 Only 15 net carbs in a 3 cup serving.

 Stevia – Much sweeter than sugar, this is a good alternative for sweetening drinks, but does not replace well in baking.
 I like Wholesome Sweeteners Brand.

 Erythritol – A sugar alcohol that I’ve experimented a bit with replacing sugar in baking.
 I will share a recipe on the blog shortly.
 But it is pricey.
 I like Wholesome Sweeteners Brand.

 If you have trouble keeping up your protein amounts because of food sensitivities (like me), you might want to consider a Protein Powder.
 Perfect Supplements provides three great options for any diet.
-We have Perfect Plant Protein (great for vegans), natural or vanilla flavor, Vanilla Goatein (from Goat’s milk), and Unflavored Great Lakes Gelatin.
-I like the vanilla flavors because they are pre-sweetened with just the right amount of stevia.
+We have Perfect Plant Protein (great for vegans), Perfect Hydrolyzed Collagen and Bovine Gelatin.

 Please share your Gluten Free and Low Carb Favorites with us in the comments.